rackerlabs/support-how-to/content/cloud-servers/iis-sni-overview.md

     * Windows Server 2012 or later

-## Configure SNI
+### Configure SNI

-Once you have the certificate installed using the [Install an SSL certificate](https://support.rackspace.com/how-to/install-an-ssl-certificate/#install-certificate-on-windows-servers) article, this section picks up on the **Set up the bindings** section.
+Install the certificate by using the [Install an SSL certificate](https://support.rackspace.com/how-to/install-an-ssl-certificate/#install-certificate-on-windows-servers) article.
+Then return to this article to set up the bindings by using SNI.

-# Set up the bindings
+#### Set up the bindings

-    * In the IIS Manager, right-click your site and select **Edit Bindings**.
+1. In the IIS Manager, right-click your site and select **Edit Bindings**.
-    * In the **Site Bindings** windows, click **Add**.
+2. In the **Site Bindings** window, click **Add**.
-    * In the **Add Site Binding** dialog box, perform the following steps:
+3. In the **Add Site Binding** dialog box, perform the following steps:
-        * Set the value of **Type** to https
+         a.
+Set the value of **Type** to https.
-        * Specify the host name
+         b.
+Specify the host name.
-        * Check the box for **Require Server Name Indication**
+         c.
+Check the box for **Require Server Name Indication**.
-        * From the SSL certificate list, select your certificate
+         d.
+From the SSL certificate list, select your certificate.
-        * Click OK.
+         e.
+Click **OK**.

-****Note** - When hosting multiple sites using different certificates on a single IP, you will need to enable SNI on all sites for that IP.
-Otherwise, the site will need its own IP.
+****Note** - When you host multiple sites by using different certificates on a single IP address, you need to enable SNI on all sites for that IP address.
+Otherwise, the site needs its own IP address.

-## Supported browsers
+### Supported browsers

-SNI is supported by most browsers, however older browsers such as Internet Explorer® 6 and any Windows® XP® browser do not support SNI.
+Most brosers support SNI, but older browsers, such as Internet Explorer® 6 and any Windows® XP® browser, do not support SNI.

-# Desktop browsers
+#### Desktop browsers

+The following desktop browsers support SNI:

-    * Internet Explorer 7 and later
+- Internet Explorer 7 and later
-    * Firefox® 2 and later
+- Firefox® 2 and later
-    * Opera 8 with TLS 1.1 enabled
+- Opera 8 with TLS 1.1 enabled
-    * Google Chrome®:
+- Google Chrome®:
-        * Supported on Windows XP on Chrome 6 and later
+        - Supported on Windows XP on Chrome 6 and later
-        * Supported on Vista and later by default
+        - Supported on Vista and later by default
-        * Supported on OS X 10.5.7 in Chrome Version 5.0.342.0 and later
+       - Supported on OS X 10.5.7 in Chrome Version 5.0.342.0 and later
-    * Chromium® 11.0.696.28 and later
+- Chromium® 11.0.696.28 and later
-    * Safari 2.1 and later (requires OS X 10.5.6 and later or Windows Vista and later).
+- Safari 2.1 and later (requires OS X 10.5.6 and later or Windows Vista and later).

-Note: No versions of Internet Explorer on Windows XP support SNI.
+**Note:** No versions of Internet Explorer on Windows XP support SNI.

-# Mobile browsers
+#### Mobile browsers

+The following desktop browsers support SNI:

-    * Mobile Safari for iOS 4.0 and later
+- Mobile Safari for iOS 4.0 and later
-    * Android 3.0 (Honeycomb) and later
+- Android 3.0 (Honeycomb) and later
-    * Windows Phone 7 and later
+- Windows Phone 7 and later